wishrohitv/google-colab-for-kivy/README.md

-don't forget to share your feedback and if you are facing any kind of error then create a issue i will try to assist you
+don't forget to share your feedback and if you are facing any kind of error then create a issue i will try to assist